Antique Japanese Sword Katana Signed by Hosokawa Masamori with Hozon Certificate

 The crystalline structure which forms along the cutting edge of a blade as a result of the hardening process.

-Jimon (Jihada)
+Jimon (Jihada):

 Visible steel surface pattern created by folding and hammering during forging process.